mafintosh/fuse-bindings/README.md

 ~~Once the Dokany repo is cloned, you also need to set environment variable `DOKAN_INSTALL_DIR` to the path to `DokenLibrary` of your Dokany installaton, and `DOKAN_FUSE_INCLUDE` to the path to `*dokany repo*\dokan_fuse\include`.~~

 **EDIT**: Dokany now includes needed headers and sets proper environment variables when installing!
-Just install Dokany and things should work!
+Just install Dokany and this module should install and work just fine!
 (Drop an issue otherwise)

 ## Usage